-ARRIVAL AT SCHOOL (BUSSES)
+ARRIVAL AT SCHOOL

 Students should not arrive before 7:45 a.m.
-The doors will not be open for admission before this time.
-Busses will arrive at the school at 7:50 a.m. to release students.
-No students should be released before 7:50 a.m.
-The 8:00 a.m. bell will ring to dismiss students to their 1st Period class.
-The Tardy Bell for High Students will ring at 8:05 a.m.
-Students will be considered tardy to school if they are not in their Homeroom at 8:05 a.m. on regular school days.
-When students report to class, they should have their books and study materials that they will need for their first and second period class.
-Any arrival to school after 9:00 a.m. will be considered a half day absence and will require a note from the parents to be excusable.
+Busses arrive at the school at 8:00am.
+The 8:10 a.m. bell will ring to dismiss students to their homeroom class.
+Students will be considered tardy to school if they are not in the building at 8:15 a.m. on regular school days.
+When students report to class, they should have their books and study materials that they will need for their class.
+Any arrival to school after 9:01 a.m. will be considered a half day absence and will require a note from the parents to be excusable.